thepetabyteproject/your/README.md

 [![codecov](https://codecov.io/gh/devanshkv/your/branch/master/graph/badge.svg?style=flat-square)](https://codecov.io/gh/devanshkv/your)

 `your` stands for Your Unified Reader.
-This library reads sigproc filterbanks, psrfits, and psrdada formats and can go from one format to another.
+This library can read data in sigproc filterbanks, psrfits, and psrdada formats in a unified way and can go from one format to another.

 | Format        | Read                     | Write               |
 | ------------- |:-------------:           | -----:              |